Adityakumar747/Idr-assignment/Readme.md

 # Institute of Digital Risk (IDR) – Website

 A modern, responsive website designed for the **Institute of Digital Risk (IDR)**.
-This project focuses on building a strong brand identity and a clean digital experience that communicates the institute’s vision of advancing professionals in **digital, cyber, and AI risk management**.
+This project focuses on building a strong brand identity and delivering a clean, professional digital experience for **digital, cyber, and AI risk management**.

 ---